-During the three and six months ended June 30, 2022, the Company issued 0 shares of common stock upon the exercise of outstanding stock options, 0 shares of common stock upon the vesting of restricted stock units, and 23,461 shares of common stock in connection with the employee stock purchase plan (the ESPP).
+During the three and nine months ended September 30, 2022, the Company issued no shares of common stock upon the exercise of outstanding stock options and upon the vesting of restricted stock units.
+During the three and nine months ended September 30, 2022, the Company issued 0 shares and 23,461 shares of common stock, respectively, in connection with the employee stock purchase plan (the ESPP).
 During the year ended December 31, 2021, the Company issued 3,727 shares of common stock upon the exercise of outstanding stock options, 0 shares of common stock upon the vesting of restricted stock units, and 36,687 shares of common stock in connection with the ESPP.